 Nearly 10% of people admitted to not eating any of the recommended quantities

 Only 18% confidently said they eat 2 portions of vegetables and 3 portions of fruit per day

 Just 16% get the recommended intake of nuts and seeds

-Over 80% are not eating enough fish and shellfish
+Over 80% are not eating enough fish or supplementing with omega 3

 We’re putting our brains and bodies at risk